 Domestic and Sexual Abuse Counselling Service – UK

 At Penny Appeal we consider domestic abuse as 'any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality'.
-This abuse includes psychological, physical, sexual, financial, and emotional.
+This includes psychological, physical, sexual, financial, and emotional abuse.